 The Send to Amazon workflow streamlines the shipping process, helping sellers who use Fulfillment by Amazon (FBA) or Multi-Channel Fulfillment (MCF) get products to the Amazon fulfillment network more efficiently.

-Since 2014, Buttonsmith, an American manufacturer based in Redmond, Washington, has sent shipments of its products—buttons, magnets, lanyards, t-shirts, and badge reels—to Amazon warehouses a few times a week.
-That all changed when the Buttonsmith team tried the new Send to Amazon shipment creation workflow.
+Since 2014, Buttonsmith, an American manufacturer that makes buttons, magnets, lanyards, t-shirts, and badge reels, has sent shipments of its products to Amazon warehouses a few times a week.
+That all changed when the Buttonsmith team tried the Send to Amazon shipment creation workflow.

 “It has become much easier, much faster, and much more frequent since we started using Send to Amazon because it makes it easier for us to start a shipment, finish it, and get it sent without having to fuss with it,” says Darcy Burner, CEO of Buttonsmith.
 “It used to be that preparing our shipments for Amazon would take us most of a day and multiple people, because we had to figure out how to sort all of the thousands of products we were sending into the appropriate boxes.
 Now it’s easy as: the products are ready to ship, we put them into the box, and check them in.
 And as soon as the box is full, we ship it.
 Piece of cake.”

 Send to Amazon is a shipment creation workflow for sellers who use Fulfillment by Amazon (FBA) or Multi-Channel Fulfillment (MCF).
 It saves time and helps get products to customers more efficiently.
 Developed with seller feedback, the workflow provides a single destination for replenishing inventory and guides sellers step-by-step through the shipment creation process.

 Log in to Seller Central to get started with Send to Amazon.